ironbar/arc25/docs/modeling/Iteration_08_improve_HER.md

 ## Goal

-Can I optimize HER to draw a chick?
+Can I optimize Hindsight Experience Replay (HER) to draw a chick?

 ![alt text](res/1746868384328_image.png)

 ## Motivation

-I have already probed that HER can solve a task with 25 squares, but can it solve arbitrary images?
+I have already probed that HER enables a model trained to solve tasks with up to 5 objects to solve a task with 25 squares, but can it solve arbitrary images?

 The idea is to optimize the algorithm and the parameters so it is able to draw the chick of the image above.
 If I can do that I will be confident to the next step that will be extend the DSL.
+So far I have been unable to solve the chick task, an accuracy of around 97-98% is reached but perfect accuracy is eluding.

 ## Development

-I will be working on this notebook [006_HER_v2](../../notebooks/006_HER_v2.ipynb)
+I will be working on this notebook [006_HER_v2](../../notebooks/006_HER_v2.ipynb).

 ### Train a more powerful base model

-#### Debug gpu usage
+#### Improve gpu usage

 I believe I can speedup the training just by using a bigger batch size per device.